 Blogging for Practice and Samples

-You don’t necessarily need to have a fine-tuned strategy for creating a business out of your blog itself – that can come later.
-The biggest benefit of a blog is not building an audience (though that can be excellent).
-The biggest benefit is the collection of samples that you will create.
+If you’re blogging with creating a freelance writing business in mind, the biggest benefit of a blog is not building an audience though that’s a nice bonus, it’s the portfolio you’ll create.
 You can use these to establish credibility in your niche and get new jobs.

 Need more reasons to start a blog?
 Here are 56 of them.